Trump’s invalid administration is considering a rule change that would allow discrimination against homeless transgender people seeking shelter.

 Ben Carson, the world’s most hated Oreo

-lover, and secretary of the Department of Housing and Urban Development (HUD) is proposing changes to the 2012 Equal Access Rule.
-The original rule was meant to “ensure shelters and programs do not discriminate on the basis of sexual orientation or gender identity.”
-With HUD’s proposed change, shelter providers would be allowed to use “an individual’s sex for the purposes of determining accommodation within such shelters and for purposes of determining sex for admission to any facility.”
-Providers would be able to consider “privacy, safety, practical concerns, [and] religious beliefs” when making a determination about an individual’s sex.
+lover, and secretary of the Department of Housing and Urban Development (HUD), is proposing changes to the 2012 Equal Access Rule, HuffPost reports.
+The original rule was meant to “to ensure that HUD’s core housing programs are open to all eligible persons, regardless of sexual orientation or gender identity.”
+With HUD’s proposed change, shelter providers would be able to take into account “an individual’s sex for the purposes of determining accommodation within such shelters and for purposes of determining sex for admission to any facility.”
+Providers would also be able to look at a variety of factors, including “privacy, safety, practical concerns, religious beliefs … [and] the individual’s sex as reflected in official government documents,” in designing these policies.

-According to HuffPost, in a Wednesday press release the National Center for Transgender Equality brought attention and opposition to the proposal.
-Executive director Mara Keisling blasted the proposed changes as a “heartless attack on some of the most vulnerable people in our society.”
+In a Wednesday press release, the National Center for Transgender Equality condemned the proposal.
+Executive Director Mara Keisling blasted the proposed changes as a “heartless attack on some of the most vulnerable people in our society.”

 “The programs impacted by this rule are life-saving for transgender people, particularly youth rejected by their families, and a lack of stable housing fuels the violence and abuse that takes the lives of many transgender people of color across the country.
-Secretary Carson’s actions are contrary to the mission of his Department and yet another example of tragic cruelty of this administration,” Keisling said in a statement.
+Secretary Carson’s actions are contrary to the mission of his Department and yet another example of tragic cruelty of this administration,” Keisling said.

 As this administration seeks to increase discrimination, advocacy groups say attacks on transgender people in the U.S. are on the rise.